Frequently Asked Questions

 How do I register for HNR 499?

-After finding a faculty advisor, discussing your project, and deciding how many credits it will be (1–4), you will need to fill out an application.
-After your project has been approved, you will need to pick up your Registration Permit in the Honors Office and take it to the Registrar's windows at Student Services.
+After finding a faculty advisor, discussing your project, and deciding how many credits it will be, you will need to submit the proposal online which you complete in consultation with a faculty advisor.
+When you submit the form, your advisor will approve it and it will be sent to the Honors Director.
+After your project has been approved, you will receive an email with instructions on how to register.
 Feel free to contact the Honors Director if you have further questions.
+Visit the Honors Senior Project page for more information.

 How do I register to graduate?